samsonpaul/jack.ly/README.md

 This is done by using Apple's FindMyiPhone API's and the [findi](https://github.com/pearkes/findi) python library that I maintain.
 The device that it looks for is my computer.

+I maitain another service that acts as an API for the Javascript used to display the location data.